nehaljwani/team.exiv2.org/book/IMaEA.md

 _**It is the Policy of West Anchors to get it right first time, every time.**_

 There we have it.
 Nothing is ever late, nothing is more difficult than expected, all suppliers deliver on time to specification and nobody is ever sick.
-When I discussed the project schedule with my boss I asked him why there was no time in the schedule for bugs and fixes, his response was "There better not be be any bugs."
+When I discussed the project schedule with my boss I asked him why there was no time in the schedule for bugs and fixes, his response was "There better not be any bugs."
 Five years later, West Anchors were closed by their owners.

 I also had the misfortune to work at a company where the boss was an expert in planning.
 He explained to me that the only challenge in Software Engineering is to get the schedule right.
 Everything else was trivial.